15 Coming-Of-Age Books Like The Catcher in The Rye

 Here are some other similar books to consider reading next…

-If you need a book fast and don’t have much time, here are our top three favorite similar books!
+If you need a book fast and don’t have much time, here are my top three favorite similar books!

 Our Favourites!